0day-ci/linux/Documentation/trace/hwlat_detector.rst

  - hwlat_detector/width - specified amount of time to spin within window (usecs)
  - hwlat_detector/window        - amount of time between (width) runs (usecs)
  - hwlat_detector/cpus  - the CPUs to move the hwlat thread across
+ - hwlat_detector/mode	- the thread mode

+By default, the hwlat detector's kernel thread will migrate across each CPU specified in cpumask at the beginning of a new window, in a round-robin fashion.
+This behavior can be changed by changing the thread mode, the available options are:

+ - none:        do not force migration
-The hwlat detector's kernel thread will migrate across each CPU specified in cpus list between each window.
-The hwlat detector will also obey the tracing_cpumask, so the thread will migrate on the set of cpus that is both on its cpus list and in the global tracing_cpumask file.
+ - round-robin: migrate across each CPU specified in cpus between each window

+By default, hwlat detector will also obey the tracing_cpumask, so the thread will be placed only in the set of cpus that is both on the hwlat detector's cpus and in the global tracing_cpumask file.
+The user can overwrite the cpumask by setting it manually.
+Changing the hwlatd affinity externally, e.g., via taskset tool, will disable the round-robin migration.
-To limit the migration, either modify cpumask, or modify the hwlat kernel thread (named [hwlatd]) CPU affinity directly, and the migration will stop.